 For my readers, knowing about this is a valuable perspective on joint problems of all kinds — it really drives home one of the main themes of this website, which is that either:

-Way back in 2002, fourteen years ago now, Moseley et al published the results of a fascinating experiment that showed that people who received a fake arthroscopic knee surgery for osteoarthritis had results just as good as people who received the real surgery.1 It’s unusual, by the way, for surgeons to compare real surgeries to fake surgeries, and that in itself was interesting.
+Way back in 2002, twenty-one years ago now, Moseley et al published the results of a fascinating experiment that showed that people who received a fake arthroscopic knee surgery for osteoarthritis had results just as good as people who received the real surgery.1 It’s surprisingly unusual, by the way, for surgeons to compare real surgeries to fake surgeries, and that in itself was interesting.
 But the humungous placebo effect was the really sensational thing.

-Since then, other researchers have generally been finding more and more bad news about athroscopic surgery for knee pain, culiminating earlier this year with what was arguably a scientific death blow for the procedure: a large review concluded that “there is ‘gold’ level evidence that arthoscopic debridement has no benefit.”2 This is now part of a general trend of discovering that surgeries don’t actually work,3 especially orthopedic (“carpentry”) surgeries.4
+Since then, other researchers have generally been finding more and more bad news about athroscopic surgery for knee pain, culminating earlier this year with what was arguably a scientific death blow for the procedure: a large review concluded that “there is ‘gold’ level evidence that arthoscopic debridement has no benefit.”2 This is now part of a general trend of discovering that surgeries don’t actually work,3 especially orthopedic (“carpentry”) surgeries.4